JiwenJ/Awesome-RL/README.md

 If you find it helpful, please vote for it by adding 👍.

-If you have any question about this list, do not hesitate to contact me 191830064@smail.nju.edu.cn.
+If you have any question about this list, do not hesitate to contact me at 191830064@smail.nju.edu.cn.

 ---